Will Hoge: Solo artist

-Following a scooter accident in August 2008, the band went on hiatus for seven months while Hoge recuperated from his injuries.
+Following a motorcycle accident in August 2008, the band went on hiatus for seven months while Hoge recuperated from his injuries.
 In April 2009, the band got together for a 3-week acoustic tour of venues in the Midwest, Southeast and East Coast, hitting cities including New York City, Chicago, Nashville and Atlanta.
-When the tour ended in late April, the band headed back into the studio to complete recording their next album (of which they had begun at the time of Hoge's accident).
+When the tour ended in late April, the band headed back into the studio to complete the recording of their next album (of which they had begun at the time of Hoge's accident).
 Ken Coomer and Charlie Brocco again produced, and the album, The Wreckage, was released on September 29, 2009.

-Will Hoge performed a residency at 12th & Porter in Nashville, TN in June 2010.
+Hoge performed a residency at 12th & Porter in Nashville in June 2010.
 During these concerts, many of Hoge's friends, family, and former bandmates joined him on stage during the run of the four shows.
-These guests included former guitarists Dan Baird, Brian Layson, and Jason 'Slim' Gambill; former keyboard players Jefferson Crowe and John Lancaster; as well as Will's own father, who sang lead vocals on the final song of the concert series.
+These guests included former guitarists Dan Baird, Brian Layson, and Jason 'Slim' Gambill; former keyboard players Jefferson Crowe and John Lancaster; as well as Hoge's own father, who sang lead vocals on the final song of the concert series.

-On August 29, 2009, Will and the band appeared and performed the single "Even If It Breaks Your Heart" on the CBS Early Show as the music guest.
+On August 29, 2009, Hoge and the band appeared and performed the single "Even If It Breaks Your Heart" on the CBS Early Show as the music guest.

 Hoge opened for Needtobreathe on their spring 2010 tour.
 He also opened shows for Sugarland and Michelle Branch on select dates during their summer tour.

-Hoge was part of a line-up, which included Keith Urban, Dierks Bentley, and Sheryl Crow, that performed on the nationally televised "Music City Keep On Playin'" flood relief program that aired on GAC on May 16, 2010.
-Hoge closed the show by performing his song "Washed By The Water."
+Hoge was part of a line-up, which included Keith Urban, Dierks Bentley, and Sheryl Crow, that performed on the nationally televised Music City Keep On Playin' flood relief program that aired on GAC on May 16, 2010.
+Hoge closed the show by performing his song "Washed by the Water".

-Hoge opened for mainstream rock band Shinedown on their acoustic "Anything & Everything" tour in the fall of 2010.
+Hoge opened for mainstream rock band Shinedown on their acoustic Anything & Everything tour in the fall of 2010.

-In September 2011, Hoge released his 7th studio album entitled 'Number Seven'.
+In September 2011, Hoge released his seventh studio album entitled Number Seven.
 The album was his third release via Ryko.
 This time around, Hoge took over production duties for the entire album.
 The album's first single "When I Get My Wings" was released to radio in August 2011.
 The official music video for the song was added into rotation on both VH1 and CMT.
-During this time, Hoge was invited to perform on three separate occasions at the Grand Ole Opry, with country legend Vince Gill playing guitar and singing background vocals on a couple songs during his first appearance (Gill is a guest artist on 'Seven' as well, as he and his wife, Amy Grant are fans of Hoge).
+During this time, Hoge was invited to perform on three occasions at the Grand Ole Opry, with country legend Vince Gill playing guitar and singing background vocals on a couple songs during his first appearance (Gill is a guest artist on Seven as well, as he and his wife, Amy Grant are fans of Hoge).